cysouw/diathesis/text/c01_introduction.md

 b.
 Er hat einen Tropfen an der Nase hängen.
 :::

 All other promotions are rare.
 A ~~reversed conversive [PBJ > SBJ > OBJ]~~ differs from a reversed passive in that the prepositional phrase is a lexically governed preposition, as can be identified by a possible  *da+preposition, dass ...* paraphrase.
-This is for example attested for the diatheses between *staunen über* 'to marvel' and *erstaunen* 'to amaze' [@Next], see [@sec:preverb-inverted-passives].
+This is for example attested for the diatheses between *staunen über* 'to marvel' and *erstaunen* 'to amaze' [@next], see [@sec:preverb-inverted-passives].

 :::ex
 a.
 Ich staune über deine Arbeit.